 Most breaches of discipline are dealt with by referral within the Pastoral System.
 When a serious breach of discipline occurs, parents will automatically be contacted and the appropriate sanction will be put in place.
 In very serious instances the School reserves the right to exclude pupils.
 Concerns about a pupil's safety should be reported to the Designated Child Protection Teacher.
 We are extremely proud of our students who are caring, thoughtful, kind and take seriously their role as ambassadors for the school.
-On admission, each pupil is given a copy of the Positive Behaviour Policy.
-School rules are clearly stated in this, and also in the Student Planner.
+On admission, each pupil is given a copy of the Positive Behaviour Policy in the Student Planner.